 Initial Treatment Experts not fulfilled Vote: anonymous Justification: In its response, UNILA provides some cumulative data on workload per semester, but apparently, the actual work- load per course has not yet been evaluated.
 To collect the data, they conducted an online survey through Google Form among the students.
-However, it is a questionnaire dents spend on understanding the content of lectures and ever- cises Therefore, the experts do not consider it a reliable method to assess the total workload of students.
+However, it is a questionnaire that does not contain specific questions about the time that stu- dents spend on understanding the content of lectures and exer- cises.
+Therefore, the experts do not consider it a reliable method to assess the total workload of students.
 The choices offered in this questionnaire ("less, medium, enough, a lot, very much") to assess the workload can only give a rough picture of what stu- dents think about their subjective workload, but it is not a relia- ble and objective method to assess the specific workload.
 For more meaningful results, the questionnaire should include spe- cific questions and ask how much time students generally spend learning lecture material per lecture and how much time they spend preparing for exams.
-The experts encourage UNILA to pro- TC 12 not fulfilled 1012 Vote: unanimous Justification: The TC agrees with the experts' assessment that the requirement is not yet fulfilled.
+The experts encourage UNILA to pro- vide a more "time-specific questionnaire".

+TC 12 not fulfilled Vote: unanimous Justification: The TC agrees with the experts' assessment that the requirement is not yet fulfilled.
 They expect that UNILA directly asks the students about their workload (including the time needed for self-studies) in each course.
 TC 13 not fulfilled Vote: unanimous Justification: The Technical Committee follows the assessment of the experts.